Welcome to the School of Arts & Humanities

-The School is consistently ranked amongst the world's top 40 facilities, moving from 6th to 4th place in the UK (QS World Rankings and 2nd of those in London
+The School is consistently ranked amongst the world's top 40 faculties, moving from 34th to 14th in the QS World Rankings and 2nd of those in London

 Staff in 13 of our departments are in the top six nationally for research judged as world-leading and internationally excellent (RAE, 2008)

-Interdisciplinarity is central to what we do, whether through holding high-profile public events which cross many disciplines, joint teaching with other departments in the College or combining research expertise to focus our work on new areas.
+Interdisciplinarity is central to what we do, whether through holding collaborative public events (such as our annual Arts & Humanities Festival), joint teaching with other departments in the College or combining research expertise to focus our work on new areas.

 The School of Arts & Humanities was formed in 1989 following the amalgamation of the former faculties of Arts, Music, and Theology.
-Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Hellenic Studies, Portuguese Studies and Medieval Studies.
-We now have one of the largest cohorts of research students in the arts and humanities in the UK.
+Since then, we have built upon our strong traditional roots with distinctive subjects in decline elsewhere such as Hellenic Studies, Portuguese Studies and Medieval Studies as well as emerging disciplines such as Culture, Media & Creative Industries, Digital Humanities, Film and Queer Studies.

 In addition to building upon our successes in research and teaching, we want to develop our partnerships with other world-class universities internationally and our engagement with the arts sector.
 We already enjoy close relationships with the University of North Carolina (Chapel Hill), with whose staff we co-supervise PhD students and offer joint degrees with Georgetown, the Humboldt University and Stuttgart University.

-We also want to cultivate partnerships with the arts sector in London and expand our collaborations with our existing cultural partners.
-We will work closely with King's Cultural Partners to forge these relationships so that we can maximise the social, cultural and economic impact of our research.
+We also want to cultivate new partnerships with the arts sector in London so that we can maximise the social, cultural and economic impact of our research.

 The School by numbers